Aspectise/Roblox-Mass-Tools/README.md

 # Roblox-Mass-Tools
-## Next update at 25 ⭐
+## Next update at 35 ⭐
-- Save progress for Pin Cracker
-- Multi-Cookies for all tools
+- Ally Bot
-- Mass delete fits
+- Mass delete gamepasses
-- Mass create fits
 - Suggest ideas that you would like in the tool

 ### Setup